-A one-time financial contribution from the corporation of \$1000 will provide motivation for the principal to participate with fidelity and integrity, and it demonstrates corporation willingness to support the principal.
-This is a two-year institute with multiple assurances required of the participant.
-Nominating a principal implies the superintendent and school board believe this principal has the potential to improve their school and are willing to provide the support necessary for change to occur.
+A one-time financial contribution from the corporation of \$1000 will motivate the principal to participate with fidelity and integrity, and it demonstrates the corporation's willingness to support the principal.
+IPLI is a two-year institute with multiple assurances required of the participant.
+Nominating a principal implies the superintendent and school board believes this principal can improve their school and are willing to provide the support necessary for change to occur.

-GOVERNANCE & BYLAWS (Indiana Senate Enrolled Act 0402; Public Law 253)
+GOVERNANCE & BYLAWS (Indiana Senate Enrolled Act 0402: Public Law 253)

-ADVISORY BOARD
+► ADVISORY BOARD

-The Advisory Board will be selected by a process that allows the greatest representation from all regions of the state.
+The Advisory Board will be selected by a process that allows the greatest representation from all state regions.
 Board members will serve four-year terms, commencing May 1.
 Should a member leave the board prior to term expiration, a replacement will be selected to complete that term.